-Key considerations Barwon Heads Scout Association of Australia
+Key considerations 1st Barwon Heads Scout Group

-• The Scout cabins are located in an areas of known cultural heritage sensitivity.
-While existing activities can be managed redevelopment of the building's toilet facilities and storage areas at this location is not preferred given potential impacts on cultural heritage values and the availability of other suitable sites in the park for redevelopment.
+The Scout cabins are located in an areas of known cultural heritage sensitivity.
+While existing activities can be managed redevelopment of the building's toilet facilities and storage areas at this location has several constraints including potential impacts on cultural heritage values, tree root protection zones, environmental values and accessibility.

-Photo 26: Scouts Hall and toilet block
+Photo 26: Scout's Hall and toilet block